Quantum aspects of the classical Maxwell's equations in free space from the perspective of the correspondence principle: Maxwell's equations written in -space

-already support some quantum description, is to recognize that all the waves that actually exist in Nature are not really flat and monochromatic, and that some of their general simultaneous solutions can be written as\footnote{Although we are not concerned with writing the domain of integration in (\ref{relation-rk}), it is worth observing that such a domain is the entire $ \boldsymbol{k} $-space.
-A similar comment will also apply to other integrals that are written without detailing their domains of integration.}
+The first thing we need to do here, in order to begin to understand why Maxwell's equations in free space already support some quantum description, is to recognize, for example, that all the electromagnetic waves that actually exist in Nature are not really flat and monochromatic.
+By the way, note that some of the general simultaneous solutions of these Maxwell's equations can be written as\footnote{Although we are not concerned with writing the domain of integration in (\ref{relation-rk}), it is worth observing that such a domain is the entire $ \boldsymbol{k} $-space.
+A similar comment will also apply to other integrals that are written without detailing their domains of integration.} \cite{bracewell}

 among which are the so-called \emph{wave packets}: i.e., the electromagnetic fields $ \left( \boldsymbol{E} \left( \boldsymbol{r} , t \right) , \boldsymbol{B} \left( \boldsymbol{r} , t \right) \right) $ that can be modelled by the same superpositions (\ref{relation-rk}), but where the functions $ \boldsymbol{\mathcal{E}} _{0} \left( \boldsymbol{k} \right) $ and $ \boldsymbol{\mathcal{B}} _{0} \left( \boldsymbol{k} \right) $ are proportional to